 “When a member dies, the bishop visits the family to give comfort.
 He may ask his counselors to accompany him.
 He also notifies the elders quorum and Relief Society presidents.
 The bishop offers assistance from ward members, including the elders quorum and Relief Society.”

 Depending on the circumstances, a death in a family can lead to other long-term needs.

-Many others can assist quorum and Relief Society presidencies in taking care of those in need as welfare or employment specialsts:
+Many others can assist the bishop, elders quorum, and Relief Society presidencies in taking care of those in need as welfare and self-reliance specialists.

-Except for orders for food and basic goods, leaders should not feel alone or overwhelmed in striving to care for those in need.
-Ward council members, ministering brothers and sisters, service coordinators, welfare specialists, and other Church members can all help, which will enable the bishopric to focus on the youth, and the elders quorum and Relief Society presidencies to focus on the all the aspects of the work of salvation and exaltation, and their numerous other responsibilities, while finding joy in their service.
+Leaders should not feel alone or overwhelmed in striving to care for those in need.
+Ward council members, ministering brothers and sisters, service coordinators, welfare specialists, and other Church members can all help, which will enable the bishopric to focus on the youth and the elders quorum and Relief Society presidencies to focus on the all the aspects of the work of salvation and exaltation—and their numerous other responsibilities—while finding joy in their service.